-53. In order to maximise the information obtained from the study, especially for mode of action considerations, blood samples may be taken for haematology and clinical biochemistry, although this is at the discretion of the study director.
+36. In order to maximise the information obtained from the study, especially for mode of action considerations, blood samples may be taken for haematology and clinical biochemistry, and this at the discretion of the study director.
 Urinalysis may also be appropriate.
-Data on the animals used in the chronic toxicity phase of the study, normally of 12 months duration (paragraph 34) will provide information on these parameters.
 Further guidance on the value of taking such samples as part of a carcinogenicity study is provided in Guidance Document No. 116 (7).
-If blood samples are taken, these should be collected at the end of the test period, just prior to or as part of the procedure for killing the animals.
-They should be taken from a named site, for example by cardiac puncture or from the retro-orbital sinus, under anaesthesia.
-Blood smears may also be prepared for examination, particularly if bone marrow appears to be the target organ, although the value of such examination of blood smears in the carcinogenicity phase for the assessment of carcinogenic/oncogenic potential has been questioned (38).
+If considered appropriate, blood sampling for haematological and clinical chemistry determinations and urinalysis may be conducted as part of an interim kill (paragraph 20) and at study termination on a minimum of 10 animals per sex per group.
+Blood samples should be taken from a named site, for example by cardiac puncture or from the retro-orbital sinus under anaesthesia, and stored, if applicable, under appropriate conditions.
+Blood smears may also be prepared for examination, particularly if bone marrow appears to be the target organ, although the value of such examination for the assessment of carcinogenic/oncogenic potential has been questioned (32).